huijing/slides/59-pixel-pioneers-2019/README.md

 These days, we have a much more robust toolset for doing layouts on the web.

-## Content-based sizing, letting the browser do more
+## Content-based sizing, letting the browser decide

 - the concept of automatic sizing has always existed
 - browsers have always managed to figure out how much space content should take up without any intervention from us
 - content would reflow without overlapping
 - covered in CSS Intrinsic & Extrinsic Sizing Module Level 3
-- more precise terminology to allow authors to assign automatic widths to their elements
+- gives authors the option of assigning automatic widths to the elements on their page
 - `width` and `height` now take 3 additional keyword values, `min-content`, `max-content` and `fit-content`

+---

 - `min-content` is the smallest size a box could take that doesn't lead to overflow, so inline content will break multiple lines
 - line breaking is a lot more complicated than most people give it credit for, because there is a lot of nuance depending on the language being used
 - for a lot of languages, line breaks occur at word boundaries, where spaces or punctuation are used to explicitly separate words